jeffellin/teleport-istio/INSTALLATION.md

 Note the `/sa/` component is critical for Istio compatibility.

-### Step 7: Deploy tbot to Kubernetes
+### Step 7: Choose how to deliver the Workload API (DaemonSet vs per-pod sidecar)

+**Option A: DaemonSet (node-level, hostPath)** — continue to Step 8 after completing this option.

-Deploy the tbot DaemonSet that will provide the SPIFFE Workload API on each node.
+Deploy tbot as a DaemonSet that writes the SPIFFE socket to `/run/spire/sockets` on each node (works with the `spire` injector template).

 ```bash
 # Create namespace, service account, and RBAC